petramello/petramello/README.md

 </br>
 </br>

-*I'm a junior Front-end Developer, interested in evolving as a programmer.
-I've started programming at 2019, and since there I have been studing and doing some project to improve my skills.
+*I'm a Front-end Developer enthusiastic, interested in evolving as a programmer.
+I've started programming at 2019, and since then I have been studing and doing some project to improve my skills.
 I like so much to collaborate!*

 </br>